gettalong/hexapdf/man/man1/hexapdf.1.md

 : Flattens the form fields by making them part of the content of the page.
 This option can be used standalone or in addition to `--fill` or `--template`.

+`--[no-]fill-read-only-fields`

+: Specifies whether read only fields can be filled in.
+Defaults to false.

 `--[no-]viewer-override`

 : Specifies whether the PDF viewer should override the generated visual appearance.
 Note that not